 There are several recovery tools in the computer world, some of which are free and others are largely premium.
 However, these tools scan your USB drive using an efficient algorithm and recover deleted files and folders on your USB drive.

 We strongly recommend you SysTools Pen Drive Recovery in order to perform this action.
 This tool will recover corrupted and deleted videos, images, documents and music files.
 But this is not the only feature it has.
-You will be able to recover files from exFAT, FAT, and NTFS, recover your data with its initial attributes, recover data not only from your USB drive but also from memory cards and pen drives.

 Another great advantage is its compatibility.
 SysTools states that this tool runs on any Windows version, which makes it a universal life-savior.
 There are many other tools on the market that should do the job, but SysTools Pen Drive Recovery is fully dedicated to external devices, so we suggest you download it and get back all your deleted data.